SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

   Global switch to enable sponge's changes to the structure saving mechansim.
   By default, this option is disabled, i.e. saving structures is not affected.
-  If you want to prevent that a certain ``named`` structure is saved to the world's folder, you have to enable this module/setting and disable the structure in the further settings.
+  If you want to prevent a certain ``named`` structure being saved to the world's folder, you have to enable this module/setting and disable the structure in the further settings.
-  An example of a structure that is costly and somewhat irrelevant is ``mineshaft``, as they build and save several structures even after the mine shafts have been completely generated.
+  An example of a structure being costly and somewhat irrelevant is ``mineshaft``, as they build and save several structures even after the mine shafts have been completely generated.
   However, this has the disadvantage that these structures may no longer be locatable by some mods.